MicrosoftDocs/dynamics365smb-docs/business-central/across-how-use-financials-data-source-powerbi.md

 ---
-title: Building Reports in Power BI Desktop to Display Business Central Data (online) | Microsoft Docs
+title: Building Reports in Power BI Desktop to Display Business Central Data| Microsoft Docs
 description: Make your data available as a data source in Power BI and build powerful reports of the state of your business.
 author: jswymer
 ms.topic: conceptual